tmohammad78/react-app/README.md

 ```

 ## Webpack
-Be honstly  , With using Webpack you should have headache😁 , but the Good Reason for MARYAM is thak you learn alot of things
+Be honstly  , With using Webpack you should have headache😁 , but the Good Reason for continue is that you learn alot of things
 and you learn what happend it building and serving
 I seperate development and production in webpack and the common file that is all the things we do in both ,
 and a main webpack.config in the root dir

 # In Progress
-- []server side rendering
+- [ ] server side rendering

 # To DO